-They are two of the biggest names in the mattress in a box industry in the UK, and both are mostly based online – so which brand has the best mattress?
-Let’s find out.
+They are two of the biggest names in the mattress in a box industry in the UK, and both are mostly based online – so which brand has the best mattress for 2020?
+Let’s find out – just a quick note: I have written this review based on UK-spec mattresses, unlike some other websites…

 For this Emma vs. Simba mattress comparison, here’s a quick rundown of the facts.
 If you want to read more about each point then keep scrolling down.